aarushgoradia/aarushgoradia/README.md

 🎓 Junior at Princeton University
 📍 Electrical & Computer Engineering | Minors in Computer Science + English

-I'm passionate about building computing systems from the ground up — whether that means designing RISC-V processors, writing low-level C++ for DSP, or exploring GPU pipelines.
-I care about performance, elegance, and bridging the hardware–software boundary.

 ---

 ## Interests